Grime Doesn’t Pay

 The man suddenly started cowering as a shadow cast over them.
 He pointed up toward them.

-‘Alright,’ said Flush, ‘I know Suds here is ugly but he’s not that bad.’
+‘Alright,’ said Flush, ‘I know Suds is ugly but he’s not that bad.’

 ‘N… n… no!’ he stuttered and gestured to behind where they were standing.
 ‘It’s him!’

-Flush and Suds turned around and to their surprise, they saw a giant creature – definitely humanoid in shape, but at least 8ft and skinnier than any fashion model.
+Flush and Suds turned around and to their surprise, they saw a giant creature – definitely humanoid in shape, but at least ten feet tall and skinnier than any fashion model.
 His bare, grey skin was rough and had little patches of green and white in places.
-His face was grotesquely disformed, with a grin that made his face look like he was melting.
+His face was grotesquely disformed, with a toothy sneer that made his face look like it was melting.

 In a state of panic, Sgt Suds held up the man’s detached arm, mistaking it for his gun.

 The creature lifted one of his own skinny arms, with long bony fingers that looked more like talons, and in one foul swoop, he sent the two heroes flying, bouncing off the wall and down into the murky waters.
 They lay motionless, just as the lab coated man had mere minutes ago.

 * * *

 As HyJean took samples of Nelson’s ‘blood’ and analysed it on the computer, she smiled to herself.
 It wasn’t often she had an but handsome, naked man lying on a table for her.
 Although she was married, she still couldn’t help but engage in a bit of fun flirting with her unconscious patient.

 ‘Well Mr Gush, there’s nothing wrong with your abs I see,’ she giggled.

 ‘Thanks doc’ smiled Nelson without opening his eyes.